fadilla-wahyudi/fadilla-wahyudi.github.io/_pages/about.md

 # About Me

-Hi, my name is Fadilla Wahyudi and I live in Hong Kong.
+Hi, my name is Fadilla, and I live in Hong Kong.

-I originally had a background in biology having completed a BSc (Hons) degree in Biomedical Sciences from the University of Nottingham Malaysia Campus.
+I originally had a background in biology, having completed a BSc (Hons) degree in Biomedical Sciences.
-It was after my final year where I realised that "Hey, I might actually be into this whole coding thing".
+It was after my final year, where I realised that *"hey, I might actually be into this whole coding thing"*.
-I then pursued a Master of Science (Research) degree, with a specialisation in Genomics and Bioinformatics from Monash University Malaysia.
+I then pursued a Master of Science (Research) degree, specialising in Genomics and Bioinformatics.

+This brings me to the reason I started this blog.
+I wanted to document my bioinformatics journey, from my learning progress to the thoughts/experiences I will have along the way.

 # My work